Galaad-Gauthier/furrymart/README.md

 ## Configuration

-FurryMart use the *firago* gem to handle configuration by using environment variables.
+FurryMart use the *figaro* gem to handle configuration by using environment variables.
+Set your environments variables in `config/application.yml`.

 ```
 production: